Subsidy Programme for Cinematographic and Television Filming in Macao

 |

-The Activity and Project Assessment Committee will rate according to the following assessment criteria:
+The Activities and Projects Assessment Committee will score according to the following evaluation criteria (100 points as the full score):

 |